-Under a 'hard' Brexit there is a material risk that the Company will not be able to continue to service policies written into the UK from Ireland.
-The Company is first and foremost cognizant of its obligations to policyholders and is monitoring the required actions that will be necessary in order to continue to service those clients in the period following the end of the transition period (i.e. after 31 Dec 2020).
+Under a 'hard' Brexit there was a material risk that the Company would not be able to continue to service policies written into the UK from Ireland.
+The Company was first and foremost cognizant of its obligations to policyholders and monitored the required actions that were necessary in order to continue to service those clients in the period following the end of the transition period (i.e. after 31 Dec 2020).

-The Company has entered into the Financial Services Contracts Regime ("FSCR") regime which will accommodate the servicing of existing contracts in place for the period of the run off of those contracts.
+The Company has entered into the Financial Services Contracts Regime ("FSCR") regime, which accommodates the servicing of existing contracts in place for the period of the run off of those contracts.
 The FSCR is intended to enable firms who do not enter the TPR to wind down their UK business in an orderly fashion.